kEND/kEND.github.io/_posts/2014-02-22-jim-weirich.md

 Many of us are inspired to be more like Jim.
 I'll leave you with this question.
 Will you consider why Jim was the way he was?
-If Jim were leaning over your shoulder would he want you focus on just being a good person?
+If Jim were leaning over your shoulder would he want you to focus on just being a good person?
 Jim was all about relationships.
 God is all about relationships.

 I invite you to look closely at where life is heading.
 I'm confident that